First National Bank of Davenport: Town Centre Village Development

 First National Bank of Davenport was a branch of Iowa's Brenton Bank network.
 It was the 14th bank in the Brenton Bank Group, which was established in 1881 in Dallas Center, Iowa.

 The First National Bank building was designed to harmonize with other Mid-century modern buildings in a larger commercial development known as Town Centre Village.
 As the city grew to the north commercial development followed, especially after the automobile became the dominant form of transportation.
 Town Centre Village was located on a three block parcel of land that had previously been single-family homes.
 It is located on the busy Harrison-Main-Brady corridor, which connected Downtown Davenport to the south with Interstate 80 to the north.
 The Brady and Locust Street intersection, where the development is located, was considered the busiest intersection in Iowa at that time.

 The Professional Arts Building, completed in 1963 (non-extant), was located on the north side of the development at Locust and Main Streets.
 The First National Bank of Davenport was initially located on the first floor of the building.
 The Town Centre building, a commercial building facing Main Street, and a permanent First National Bank building, facing Brady Street, were to be built to the south of the Professional Art Building in 1964.
 They would share surface and underground parking.
 To the south of them was to be a five-story Travelodge motel, with room for future expansion.
 However, plans changed, and the First National Bank of Davenport building was self-financed independently of its neighbors.
 In 1965, it acquired the property the motel, which was never realized, was to be built on.
 A Shell gas station was completed at Brady and Locust Streets.
 The three-story Mid-Town Plaza (extant) with an attached grocery store and drug store (non-extant), were later built between the Professional Arts Building and the First National Bank of Davenport.
-An Aldi grocery store replaced the older grocery/drug store building.
+An Aldi grocery store replaced the older grocery and drug store building.
 Two newer commercial buildings and additional surface parking are located where the gas station and the Professional Arts Building were located.